-This past week we had some very low temperatures and strong winds.
-The kind of weather that makes me wish I live somewhere warm; tropical.
-The snow from the last week’s snow storm was still piled high and showed no signs of melting.
-In some places, the plows had created great ”mountains” of black ice over seven feet in height.
-I imagine that some kids might look at those and think, “Can I use my sled on that?”.
+This past week we had some low temperatures and strong winds.
+The kind of weather that makes me wish I live somewhere warm, tropical.
+The snow from the last week's snowstorm was still piled high and showed no signs of melting.
+The ploughs had created great

 Spring in New Jersey doesn’t really start until mid-April.
 It’s too early for this post.
-I had fully expected that I would be posting these photos from past springs just so I would have something …
+I had fully expected that I would be posting these photos from past springs to have something …

 I was concerned that I would not find the typical signs of spring for this area.
 Where would I find spring plants such as skunk cabbage, Rue anemone, Jack in the Pulpit, and the aptly named Spring Beauty?
 The oak has barely started to produce buds.
 However, the cedar and Juniper are in full form.
 Achoo!!

 In early March, after the sun sets, male woodcocks perform an in-flight song and dance routine for their audience of female birds on the ground.
-I would tell you how wonderful it was to experience this first hand but the Sourland Conservancy’s woodcock bird walk was canceled due to the storm.
+I would tell you how wonderful it was to experience this first hand, but the Sourland Conservancy woodcock bird walk was cancelled due to the storm.
 To make matters worse, the snow storm grounded the birds and many were starving unable to get food through the ice and snow.

-In late February we had some unusually warm weather and my spring garden bloomed.
-The crocus pushed themselves out and I worried that my spring garden would be bare.
+In late February, we had some hot weather, and my spring garden bloomed.
+The crocus pushed themselves out, and I worried that my spring garden would be bare.